 - Sweet Potato Curry: Instead of this Chickpea Curry recipe, you can make a curry with sweet potatoes.
 Peel and cube 2 sweet potatoes to use in this curry recipe instead of chickpeas.
 Once you sauté the onion and garlic add the sweet potatoes, then add spices coconut milk and stir it all together.
 Garnish with fresh cilantro.

-- Add-ins: There are so many extra ingredients you can add the next time you make Vegan Coconut Chickpea Curry.
+- Add-ins: There are so many extra ingredients you can add the next time you make Coconut Chickpea Curry.
 For example add some diced bell pepper, or cauliflower along with the tomatoes.
 You can also add extra flavoring from curry powder, coriander, soy sauce, or even maple syrup for some sweetness.

 MORE HEALTHY RECIPES WITH CHICKPEAS

 HOW TO MAKE CHICKPEA CURRY IN AN INSTANT POT

 Here’s an easy step-by-step guide to making making Coconut Curry in an instant pot.

 - Turn your instant pot to sauté, and add the butter to melt it.

 - Sauté the onions and garlic until translucent.

 - Turn off sauté function and scrape any browned bits from the bottom.

 - Add the cumin, turmeric, ginger, garam masala, paprika, salt, pepper, cayenne and stir well.

 - Add the tomatoes, garbanzo beans and coconut milk and stir well.